The Legend of Zelda: Rebel Assassin

 "Anju," the man said, his voice trembling.
 "Don't do this."

 "Quiet," she hissed.
 Her defiant glare made Link want to take another step back.
 "Let's see how manly these fellows really are.
-Will they shoot through a defenceless woman and her child to get at what they want?"
+Will they shoot through a defenceless woman and her child in the sight of the One, Unseen Himself? "

 There was something else about the couple made Link hesitate.
 Something that bothered him.
 Like himself, the man, woman and child were Hylian.
 Link looked up at his Commander as he tried to fight the tide of helplessness.

-Kisho shrugged simply.
-"This is your Test, Link," he said.
-"It's your decision."
+Kisho simply shrugged.
+"This is your Trial, Link," he said.
+"Your call."

 "Another Harkinian," Rivero rumbled with distaste.
 "Kill all three of them."

-Let your heart grow cold, he repeated, but he felt his resolve slip.
-Link hesitated again and he glanced over at his friend for aid.
-The hard edge in Jonah's eyes almost made the young man flinch.
+Let your heart grow cold, Link's mind repeated, but he felt his resolve slip.
+He hesitated again and he glanced over at Jonah for aid.
+The hard edge in his friend's eyes almost made the young man flinch.

 "It's better this way, Link," he said softly.
 He raised his crossbow, the mechanism clicking as an arrow was readied.